chrismhodgson/nextjs-pfrac/data/_pages/about/juniors.md

 All the coaches and coaching assistants have up-to-date [DBS](https://www.gov.uk/government/organisations/disclosure-and-barring-service) checks, as required by England Athletics.

+### Competing

-All juniors are encouraged to join in organised events, including the local track and field league, indoor athletics league, cross country league and fell races.
+All juniors are encouraged to join in organised events, including the local track and field league, indoor athletics league, cross country league and off-road races.
+In particular, the [Junior Trunce](http://www.trunce.org/) is very popular, taking place at the same time as the senior race in Oxspring, 9 times a year.

+### The Winter Handicap League

+The club organises a winter league based on a series of handicap races for all the juniors in the club, and other ad hoc races in the summer.

+### Awards

+Prizes are given out at the annual presentation evening.
+- Trophies for the top three in the Winter Handicap League (LINK NEEDED) and certificates for all participants
+- The Winter League trophies, unhelpfully named but awarded for general performance in internal and external competitions
+- The Track and Field trophies, awarded to the juniors (under 11 and under 17) who showed the largest improvements across all track and field events
+- The Coaches Award, awarded for attitude to training and effort.

+Past winners of all the trophies are here (LINK NEEDED).

+### Club Records

+The club keeps extensive [records](http://results.pfrac.co.uk/Records/) for each age group, with certificates awarded at the annual presentation evening for records broken during the previous year.

+There are also records for the Junior Winter Handicap races (LINK NEEDED).